henrik42/solo/README.md

         (route/resources "/out" {:root "public/js/compiled"})

 * the web-services at `/ws`

+__Note:__ Getting the (relative) URLs right can be tricky.
+We load the hosting page at `/spa` and the load-module `solo-spa.js` via relative URL at `/out/solo-spa.js`.

+`/out` is served via `(route/resources "/out" {:root "public/js/compiled"})`. `route/resources` works through the classpath/classloader.
+And since we have `:resource-paths ["resources"]` the base-offset/`:root` is `resources/public/js/compiled`.
+So `/out/solo-spa.js` effectivly points to `resources/public/js/compiled/solo-spa.js`.

+From there we load the _assets_ via relative URL `:asset-path "js/compiled/out"`.
+For example relative URL `src="js/compiled/out/goog/base.js"` becomes URL `out/js/compiled/out/goog/base.js` which in turn effectivly points to `resources/public/js/compiled/js/compiled/out/goog/base.js`.

 All other requests will be delegated to `solo.web/app`.
 So that you can still use _Solo's_ CSS files in your SPA and you can even _switch_